mavryk-network/flexmasa/README.md

-To build the **released multi-architecture images**, we used to use [buildx](https://docs.docker.com/buildx/working-with-buildx/) but this does not work anymore (Qemu cannot handle the build on the foreign archtecture).
+To build the **released multi-architecture images**, we used to use [buildx](https://docs.docker.com/buildx/working-with-buildx/) but this does not work anymore (Qemu cannot handle the build on the foreign architecture).
 We use the “manifest method” cf.
 [docker.com](https://www.docker.com/blog/multi-arch-build-and-images-the-simple-way/).
 We need one host for each architecture (AMD64 and ARM64).

-#### On Each Architechture
+#### On Each Architecture

 Setting up Docker (example of AWS-like Ubuntu hosts):